COVID-19 was the leading cause of death in the U.S. this week, report says

-As COVID-19 infections continue to surge, coronavirus was ranked as the leading cause of death in the U.S. this week, with 11,820, according to the Institute for Health Metrics and Evaluation.
+COVID-19 was ranked as the leading cause of death in the U.S. this week, with 11,820, according to the Institute for Health Metrics and Evaluation.
 That's more than the number of Americans who died from ischemic heart disease (10,724), tracheal, bronchus and lung cancer (3,965), and chronic obstructive pulmonary disease (3,766).

 In the U.S., coronavirus cases have surpassed 14.3 million, and more than 278,500 deaths have been recorded, according to figures from Johns Hopkins University.
 A model often used by the White House said the death toll could hit half a million by March 1 if the current trend continues.
 That same model said if Americans wore masks for the next four months, it could save 66,000 lives.